bnek/docs/azure-functions-howto/azure-functions-howto.md

         <img src="img/app-settings.png" alt="drawing" width="300px"/>

 6. Finally, queue a build in your build defintion and deploy the release to see it working and ship you Azure Function App without manual steps.

+<sup>*</sup>Connection Strings cannot be updated using `Azure App Service Deploy` step.
+The only way I'm aware of to change Connection Strings via VSTS deployment is the use of ARM templates.
+This is not covered in this post.